Summary

 Know the hip thrust

-The Hip Thrust is not just a strength training exercise; it plays a crucial role in improving your posture and preventing injuries.
-Learning how to do it correctly is therefore essential to reap the full benefits, while avoiding common mistakes that could compromise your progress.
+The Hip Thrust isn't just a muscle-building exercise; it plays a crucial role in improving your posture and preventing injury.
+Learning how to do it correctly is therefore essential to reap all the benefits, while avoiding common mistakes that could compromise your progress.

 What is Hip Thrust?